kiegroup/appformer/uberfire-docs/docs/security/workbenchAssets.md

 ...
 ```

 We have 2 menu entries visible in this app's top level menu, both linked to perspectives.
-The method `perspective(...)` it is used to set the target perspective identifier the system will go to after clicking on the menu item.
+The method `perspective(...)` is used to set the target perspective identifier the system will go to after clicking on the menu item.
 Every menu item will show/hide depending on the perspective access permission granted to the user.
 In fact, the perspective menu items above could be defined also as:

 ```
         newTopLevelMenu("Tasks")